If the Q&A below doesn’t answer your question, please email us at: email@example.com

 4. What is expected of parents?

 Each competition ‘meet’ requires over 100 parents to assist & supervise the running of the program.
-Consequently, it is required that an adult (eg. parent, grand-parent or other responsible person) undertake a duty regularly on behalf of your family.
+Consequently, it is required that an adult from your family (eg. parent, grand-parent, older sibling, etc) undertake a duty regularly on behalf of your family.
 You should anticipate carrying out a duty about every second week.
 We will set out the duties available & required to be filled for each Meet.
 Duties include tasks such as acting as an “official” at a track or field event, helping set up the track/field equipment, assisting in the canteen, helping with hurdles placement, etc. There’s more information about this on our Parent Helpers and Parent Helper Resources pages.
 The latter includes many short videos which explain (some of) the roles needed at each event.

 5. When can I register?